cawa-93/iconify-prerendered/README.md

 - **Easy to use**
   - No plugins required!
 Compatible with any build tools.
-  - Designed for best compatibility with IDE auto-completion ([Demo](https://twitter.com/alex_kozack/status/1560608558127140865)).
+  - Designed for the best compatibility with IDE auto-completion ([Demo](https://twitter.com/alex_kozack/status/1560608558127140865)).
   - Zero dependencies.
   - SSR / SSG friendly.